 Work with Your Budget

-Finishing all this planning and budgeting is great, but it just gets you to the starting line for 2017.
+Finishing all this planning and budgeting is great, but it just gets you to the starting line for this year.
 I suggest you put your budget into QB.
 (Call me if you need to know how.)

 a.
 Once entered, you can run reports that compare your actual results against your budget.
 The goal is discovery.
 Learn where you forecast well—and not so well.